Moringa-SDF-PT10/antony-omondi-trivia-project/README.md

 # 🧠 TRIVIA QUIZ GAME
-Welcome to the Trivia Quiz Game that uses a public API to generate the question sand answers then lets the user choose their answer and after answering the six questions, it displays the final score.
+Welcome to the Trivia Quiz Game that uses a public API to generate the questions and answers then lets the user choose their answer and after answering the five questions, the App displays the final score.

 ## Summary
 The Trivia Quiz Game uses `Open Trivia DB API` to generate random trivia questions which are displayed for the user to answer.

 The question are choosen at random from a pool of different fields and displayed for the user to answer.

-## Application Features
+## 🎮 Application Features

 - Start the Trivia Quiz by clicking the Start Button on the landing page
 - Dynamically load 5 multiple choice questions from the Open Trivia DB API